inkeliz-technologies/tango/demos/mouse/README.md

 # Mouse Demo

 ## What does it do?
-It demonstrates how one can use mouse events in `engo`.
+It demonstrates how one can use mouse events in `tango`.

 ## What are important aspects of the code?
 These lines are key in this demo: